Continuous-Flow Data-Rate-Aware CNN Inference on FPGA: Continuous Flow in CNN Layers

 \subsection{Continuous Flow in Pooling Layers}

 A typical max-pooling operation is implemented using the pooling processing unit (PPU) for the example of a $2 \times 2$ kernel and a stride of $s = 2$ is shown in Fig.~\ref{fig.2x2max_pool}.
-It uses 2 registers (D), 3 max units that calculate the maximum among their two inputs (MAX)\B{,} and one line buffer (LD).
-The circuit works \B{similarly} to the KPU, where the line buffer ensures that the correct four pixels are compared to each other accordingly to the sliding window.
-With the nature of pooling layers to reduce the feature map size, the stride of pooling layers \B{is} generally \B{larger} than one, which leads to a non-continuous output with a data rate of only $1/s^2$.
-This issue has to be addressed in the CNN implementation with the goal of achieving continuous flow \B{and} is discussed later in Section~\ref{sec:interleaving_pooling}.
+It uses 2 registers (D), 3 max units that calculate the maximum among their two inputs (MAX), and one line buffer (LD).
+The circuit works similarly to the KPU, where the line buffer ensures that the correct four pixels are compared to each other accordingly to the sliding window.

+With the nature of pooling layers to reduce the feature map size, the stride of pooling layers is generally larger than one, which leads to a non-continuous output with a data rate of only $1/s^2$.
+This issue has to be addressed in the CNN implementation with the goal of achieving continuous flow and is discussed later in Section~\ref{sec:interleaving_pooling}.